 If you are experiencing a significant toothache, it is essential to understand what causes toothaches in the first place.
-Keep reading to find out the five main causes
+Keep reading to find out the five leading causes.

 If you’ve ever felt that tell-tale throbbing in your jaw, you know what a toothache feels like.

 Have you ever wondered what causes toothaches?
 Maybe you take great care of your dental hygiene, yet there’s still that annoying pain.
 What’s up with that?

 What Causes Toothaches?
 5 Causes You Need to Know About

 Well, toothaches can come from several different sources.
 Sometimes they come from poor hygiene, but other times they have different causes altogether.

 If you want to learn more about several common causes of oral pain, keep reading!

 Did you know that an estimated 8% of adults grind their teeth at night?
 Others grind them during the day because of stress.
 Teeth grinding can cause tooth and jaw pain and even long-term dental damage.

 The best “cure” for teeth grinding is just avoiding damage.
 Special mouthguards can be custom-made to fit comfortably in the mouth for sleep.
 This protects the teeth from the damage caused by grinding.